 Before constructing our families of nonleaves we shall give two criteria for manifolds to be nonleaves in both the $C^2$ and $C^{1,0}$ categories.
 Recall that a $C^{1,0}$ foliation is a foliation that has a continuous integrable plane field.

-\begin{defn} A foliated (i.e., leaf preserving) map $h: (M,\FF)\to(N,\GG)$ between $C^{1,0}$ foliations is said to be of class $C^{1,0}$ if it is continuous, its restriction to each leaf is $C^1$, and there are atlases of $M$ and $N$ in which every first partial derivative in the leaf coordinates is also continuous as a function of $M$. \end{defn}
+\begin{definition} A foliated (i.e., leaf preserving) map $h: (M,\FF)\to(N,\GG)$ between $C^{1,0}$ foliations is said to be of class $C^{1,0}$ if it is continuous, its restriction to each leaf is $C^1$, and there are atlases of $M$ and $N$ in which every first partial derivative in the leaf coordinates is also continuous as a function on $M$. \end{definition}

 In order to study nonleaves, we introduce two relevant properties of open smooth manifolds.